-You can rename a file or folder by selecting it, then choose 'Rename' from the right-click contextual menu.

-If you select multiple files or folders you can batch rename them as well.
+You can rename a file or folder by selecting it, then choosing 'Rename' from the right-click contextual menu.
+If you select multiple files or folders, you can batch rename them as well.
 You have the option to use any combination of the current filename, custom text and serial numbers.

-Example: shipbu ilding-001
+Example: shipbu uilding-001

-Text shipbuilding- + -
+Text shipbuilding-

-Serial Number 001 + -
+Serial Number 001 + +

+Cancel Apply